imixs/imixs-cloud/README.md

-# The Imixs-Docker-Cloud
+# The Imixs-Cloud

-Imixs-Docker-Cloud is a conceptual infrastructure project, describing a way to create a Docker based server environment for business applications.
+_Imixs-Cloud_ is a conceptual infrastructure project, describing a way to create a server environment for business applications.
 One of the main objectives of this project is to focus on **simplicity** and **transparency**.

-Imixs-Docker-Cloud is developed as part of the Open Source project [Imixs-Workflow](http://www.imixs.org) and continuous under development.
+_Imixs-Cloud_ is developed as part of the Open Source project [Imixs-Workflow](http://www.imixs.org) and continuous under development.

 The general idea is to setup a lightweight [docker](https://www.docker.com/) based infrastructure with [docker swarm](https://docs.docker.com/engine/swarm/).
 Within this infrastructure business applications like [Imixs-Office-Workflow](http://www.office-workflow.de) can be deployed in a fast and easy way.

 ## Rules
 The main objectives of this project can be itemized under the following rules:

- 1. _A Imixs-Docker-Cloud can be setup easily and run on commodity hardware._
+ 1. _A Imixs-Cloud can be setup easily and run on commodity hardware._
  2. _All services and infrastructure components are running on docker swarm._
  3. _The docker command line interface (CLI) is used to setup and manage nodes and services._
  4. _Docker UI Front-End components are used to monitor the infrastructure._